Hang down your head, Tom Dooley…

 Hours of Operation

-Both the Old Wilkes Jail and the Wilkes Heritage Museum are open Tuesday through Saturday, 10 am to 4 pm, and by appointment.
+Both the Old Wilkes Jail and the Wilkes Heritage Museum are open Monday through Saturday, 10 am to 4 pm.